Custom Number Format in Excel (13 Unique Examples)

 Thousands separator in number with custom format

-3. Convert Number Format to Round Figure
+Example 3 – Convert the Number Format to a Round Figure

 Converting a number to a rounded figure using a custom number format in Excel involves creating a format code that displays the number in a rounded format without showing the decimal places.